chuanqisun/htmaa-2025/src/posts/week-09/index.md

 }
 ```

 The 100ms timeout worked well for detecting when the user paused between rotation gestures.
 Each continuous rotation motion was now being counted as a single unit.
+Increasing the timeout would cause a lingering effect and makes the device feel lagging.

 ### Audio Synthesis

 With the rotation detection working, it was time to add sound.
-I started with the simple approach of playing the same tone for each note, merging the audio playback code from earlier with the encoder logic:
+I started with the simple approach of playing the same tone for each note, merging the audio playback code from the walkie-talkie with the encoder logic:

 ```cpp
 #include "AudioTools.h"